tdwg/website/content/pages/community/bdq/tg-4/index.md

 ---

 # TG4 - Workplan

+The detailed goals and expected outcomes for the Vocabularies Task Group (TG4), as well as the steps to produce them are described here.

 # Goals, outputs and outcomes
 **1. Preparation of a Scoping Document.** The document will include the following topics: